 - 1. Prepare all reagents and working standards as directed in the previous sections. - Determine the number of microwell strips required to test the desired number of samples plus appropriate number of wells needed for running blanks and standards.
 Remove extra microwell strips from holder and store in foil bag with the desiccant provided at 2-8°C sealed tightly. - 3.
 Add 100μL of Standard, control, or sample, per well.
 Cover with the adhesive strip provided.
 Incubate for 1.5 hours at 37°C. - 4.
 Aspirate each well and wash, repeating the process three times for a total of four washes.
 Wash by filling each well with Wash Buffer (350μL) using a squirt bottle, manifold dispenser or auto-washer.
 Complete removal of liquid at each step is essential to good performance.
 After the last wash, remove any remaining Wash Buffer by aspirating or decanting.
 Invert the plate and blot it against clean paper towels. - 5.
 Add 100μL of the working solution of Biotin-Conjugate to each well.
-Cover with a new adhesive strip and incubate 1 hour at 37°C. - 6.
-Repeat the aspiration/wash as in step 4.
+Cover with a new adhesive strip and incubate 1 hours at 37°C. - 6.
+Repeat the aspiration/wash as in step 4. - 7.
+Add 100μL of the working solution of Streptavidin-HRP to each well.